SJrX/argo-rollouts/docs/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_completion.md

 	  # To load completions for every new session, run:
 	  PS> yourprogram completion powershell > yourprogram.ps1
 	  # and source this file from your PowerShell profile.

+	Secondly in order to support completion with kubectl you need to create a file in your path called: kubectl_complete-argo-rollouts with:
+	Bash:
+	  #!/usr/bin/env bash
+	  args=("$@")
+	  kubectl-argo-rollouts __complete "$@"

 ```shell